 People can bluff for years.
 It can take ten years or more for people to recognise that they have hearing loss.
 Gradual decline can be hard to spot, as can the creeping number of instances of pretending to hear things when you haven’t.

 Hearing aids are tiny technological marvels but they do have limits.
-They do not fix hearing as glasses fix vision, it just isn't possible.
-And incredible though they are, they aren't very good at picking up sound beyond about six feet.
+They do not fix hearing as glasses fix vision, it just isn’t possible.
+And incredible though they are, they can struggle to pick up speech from people who are more than a few metres away, or to distil speech in noisy or echo-y places.

-Taking steps to hear well is important.
-The brain needs to continually hear sound and speech in the right way so it stays sharp and adept at interpreting that sound.
-If the sound becomes faded, dull or woolly then the brain isn't being stimulated in the right way and cognitive decline is a real and proven risk.
+Taking steps to hear well helps to keep your brain healthy.
+The brain needs to continually hear speech and sound in the right way so it stays sharp and adept at interpreting voices.
+If the conversational sound becomes faded, dull or woolly then the brain isn’t being stimulated in the right way and cognitive decline is a real and proven risk.

 Straining to hear is draining.
-The effort of listening absorbs brain energy.
-For people with hearing loss and other hearing issues, the energy required can cause significant mental and physical fatigue.
-It is all the more draining when the listening is being done in situations and environments that are set up to be difficult to hear in.
+The effort of listening absorbs brain energy and makes you less likely to remember what you have heard.
+For those with hearing loss, listening can cause significant mental and physical fatigue, especially if the listening is being done in environments that are noisy or have poor acoustics.